RamiroLinares/VMpython/README.md

 #About the scriptVM.py

-At start, we have 3 options, this use virtualbox from PyPI, we can create a VM delete any VM, or launch any VM with his corresponding ids.
+At start, we have 3 options, this use virtualbox from PyPI, we can create a VM delete any VM, or launch any VM with the corresponding ids.
 The script is very easy to use so run it and the console will guide you.

 #About the creation of VMs